sigpwned/openapi-generator-maven-plugin-template-customization-example/README.md

 difficult to set up and use in practice.

 This project is a [SSCCE](http://sscce.org/) for performing template customization using the OpenAPI Generator Maven Plugin.
-This customization uses [extensions](https://openapi-generator.tech/docs/templating/#extensions) to add support for JAX-RS 2.0 `@Suspended AsyncResponse` features to the [`jaxrs-spec`](https://openapi-generator.tech/docs/generators/jaxrs-spec) generator.
+The chosen customization uses [extensions](https://openapi-generator.tech/docs/templating/#extensions) to add per-method support for JAX-RS 2.0 `@Suspended AsyncResponse` features to the [`jaxrs-spec`](https://openapi-generator.tech/docs/generators/jaxrs-spec) generator.

+This project is also a fine starting point for a Reasonable Default of using the OpenAPI Generator Maven Plugin, for anyone looking for an example to start from.

 ## Introduction